Upper Darby pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Upper Darby?

-On 25 June 2026, Cypress is the dominant pollen source in Upper Darby. grass are also present but at lower levels. hazel and willow are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Upper Darby. ambrosia are also present but at lower levels. birch, cypress, oak, willow, alder, and artemisia are not currently active.

 When is pollen season in Upper Darby?